dvandal/cryptonote-nodejs-pool/README.md

     /* How many seconds until we consider a miner disconnected. */ "minerTimeout": 900,

+    "sslCert": "./cert.pem", // The SSL certificate
+    "sslKey": "./privkey.pem", // The SSL private key "sslCA": "./chain.pem" // The SSL certificate authority chain

     "ports": [
         {
-            "port": 3333, // Port for mining apps to connect to "difficulty": 200, // Initial difficulty miners are set to "desc": "Low end hardware" // Description of port },
+            "port": 3333, // Port for mining apps to connect to "difficulty": 2000, // Initial difficulty miners are set to "desc": "Low end hardware" // Description of port },
+        {
+            "port": 3333, // Port for mining apps to connect to "difficulty": 2000, // Initial difficulty miners are set to "desc": "Low end hardware (SSL)", // Description of port "ssl": true // Enable SSL
+        },
         {
             "port": 5555,